Are the 144,000 Literal Jews?

-In the Old Testament during King Hezekiah’s reign, the Northern kingdom, which is where the 10 tribes dwelt (often called the kingdom of Israel), was conquered by the Assyrians.
-And the people were carried away to Assyria.
+The 144,000 are not literal Jews from the 12 tribes because in the Old Testament during King Hezekiah’s reign, the Northern kingdom, which is where the 10 tribes dwelt (often called the kingdom of Israel), was conquered by the Assyrians as a judgment from God for their apostasy.
+And these people were carried away to Assyria.
 There they were inter-married, enslaved, absorbed and they lost their distinct identity as a people.

 The Jews were the Southern kingdom of Judah.
 In the Southern kingdom, there were the tribes of Judah, Benjamin and Levi.
-Levi wasn’t really counted as one of the tribes because they were the Priests.
+Levi wasn’t really counted as one of the tribes because they were the priests.
 The people of Judah, Benjamin and Levi were carried away captive to Babylon.
 And they came back after 70 years, but the 10 Northern kingdoms never came back.
 So, when we talk about Jews, we’re talking about Judah.
 We’re not talking about the other 10 tribes.

 In His service,